dhduc/dhduc/README.md

 ### Hi there 👋, my name is Duc Dao
 #### I am a software developer & solution architect working in Hanoi, Vietnam.

-I am having 7 years of experiences of developing the website and backend application using PHP and MySQL.
+I'am having 7 years of experiences of developing the website and backend application using PHP and MySQL.

-I am also a AWS certified solution architect.
+I have accquired AWS solution architect associate certification.

 Skills: Laravel, MySQL, VueJS, AWS, Docker, Terraform.